-The vast majority of the Fund's investees draw energy from the national grid, thus data is retrieved from the national energy mix, through the use of ourworldindata.com.
+The vast majority of the Fund's investees draw energy from the national grid.
+Data was gathered on the energy composition from each country's national energy mix, which is sourced through the International Energy Agency.
 This method does not value the few initiatives from some investees towards renewable energy which are however still limited.
 To be fully aligned and conservative, the SFDR definition of renewable energy is used (thus excluding nuclear and natural gas, two energy sources that are now included in the updated definition of "renewable energy" of the EU Taxonomy).

-The calculation is representing the share of non-renewable electricity consumption - and not production - of investee companies from non-renewable energy sources compared to renewable energy sources, noting that the metric defined by the regulation presents a lack of clarity.
+The calculation represents the share of non-renewable electricity consumption - excluding production - of investee companies from non-renewable energy sources compared to the total share of electricity consumption from all energy sources.
 Data on energy consumption and production were found to have a low coverage for now.